Discover the basics of Flutter. Learn key concepts, the programming language, how to create user interfaces, and more.

 Objectives

-Flutter's main objectives are to simplify cross-platform application development, improve application performance and responsiveness, and deliver a high-quality user experience.
-Flutter also aims to enable developers to easily customize the appearance and behavior of their applications, while offering great flexibility in managing application state.
+Flutter's primary goals are to simplify cross-platform application development, improve application performance and responsiveness, and provide a high-quality user experience.
+Flutter also aims to allow developers to easily customize the appearance and behavior of their applications, while providing great flexibility in managing application state.

 Flutter's key concepts